EvoTestOps/VisualLogAnalyzer/README.md

 - or run compose with `docker compose --env-file .env.sample up`

 Once running, navigate to [http://localhost:5000/dash/](http://localhost:5000/dash/)

+The repo comes with an example light-oauth2 dataset that you can use when trying out the application.
+Feel free to delete it if you have no use for it.

 ### Expected log data structure